CJCrafter/ChatGPT-Java-API/README.md

         Scanner scan = new Scanner(System.in);

         // This is the prompt that the bot will refer back to for every message.
-        ChatMessage prompt = ChatMessage.toSystemMessage("You are a customer support chat-bot.
-Write brief summaries of the user's questions so that agents can easily find the answer in a database.");
+        ChatMessage prompt = ChatMessage.toSystemMessage("You are ChatGPT, a helpful chat bot.");

         // Use a mutable (modifiable) list!
 Always!
 You should be reusing the
         // ChatRequest variable, so in order for a conversation to continue